Persuasion is a powerful word for anyone in the marketing space.

 I describe System 1 as effortlessly originating impressions and feelings that are the main sources of the explicit beliefs and deliberate choices of System 2.
 The automatic operations of System 1 generate surprisingly complex patterns of ideas, but only the slower System 2 can construct thoughts in an orderly series of steps.

-The main takeaway from Kahneman’s theory, and the one on which this entire article is based upon is that as a marketer, your goal is to work with your prospect’s system 1.
+The main takeaway from Kahneman’s theory is that as a marketer, your goal is to work with your prospect’s system 1.
 This system is what influences the rationale of your prospects, whether they’re aware of it or not.

 System 1 continuously generates suggestions for System 2: impressions, intuitions, intentions, and feelings.
 If endorsed by System 2, impressions and intuitions turn into beliefs, and impulses turn into voluntary actions.